griga23/shoe-store/terraform/README.md

 ```

 This tutorial was tested with Confluent CLI v3.41.0.

-# Clone this repository
+# Provision services for the demo

-Close the repo on your desktop.
+Clone the repo on your desktop.
 ```bash
 cd $HOME
 git clone https://github.com/griga23/shoe-store.git
 cd shoe-store
 ```

-# Provision services for the demo

 ## Set environment variables
 - Add your API key to the Terraform variables by creating a tfvars file